Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/system-architecture/sequence-diagrams.md

 ```

-### Use Case 12 - Share with Friends
+## Use Case 11 - Share with Friends
 A user wants to share their pet/achievements with their friends.

 1. The user selects the Profile tab.
 2. Within the Profile screen, the user will select the Share Profile button.
-3. A jpeg of their profile will appear on the screen.
+3. A pop-up appears of options to share the image.
 4. User selects who/how they want to share.
 5. Profile is sent.